 To be considered for financial support (Teaching Assistanships and scholarships), MSSW students must have a completed Financial Support Application on file with the School of Social Work Office of Admissions.
 The application is kept on file for as long as the student is in the program.
 Complete the Financial Support Application here.

 To be considered for a Research Assistant position, MSSW students must have a current Research Assistant Form on file with the School of Social Work Office of Admissions.
 This form is included in the MSSW acceptance packet, to be completed and returned to the Director of Admissions.
 It is kept on file for as long as the student is in the program.
 The form is available from the Office of Admissions or can be downloaded here in Word format or in PDF format.
-Research Assistant position decisions are made by the Center for Social Work Research and individual faculty members with funded research.
-For more information and questions about RA positions or to apply for an RA position, please contact Dr. Carol Lewis, Associate Director of the CSWR, at firstname.lastname@example.org.
+Research Assistant position decisions are made by individual faculty members with funded research.
+For more information and questions about RA positions or to apply for an RA position, please contact Dr. Carol Lewis, Associate Director of the Office of the Associate Dean for Research, at email@example.com.

 Research Assistantship (RA), Teaching Assistantship (TA) and Assistant Instructor (AI) assignments are the primary source of financial support for our doctoral students.